The presenter has activated the presenter mode. Would you like to follow?

 A showcase of international immersive works & VR in collaboration with Moovy Dance Film Festival Cologne

-Cinedans FEST ‘26 is supported by the Netherlands Film Fund, Stichting Dioraphte, Fonds 21, Performing Arts Fund NL, SEE NL, St Pica, Eye Filmmuseum Amsterdam and The Netherland-America Foundation.
+Cinedans FEST ‘26 is supported by the Netherlands Film Fund, Stichting Dioraphte, Fonds 21, Performing Arts Fund NL, SEE NL, Cultuurfonds DigitALL, Stichting Pica, Gravin van Bylandt Stichting, The Netherland-America Foundation, Moovy Festival Cologne, Beamsystems and Eye Filmmuseum in Amsterdam.

 Cinedans receives regular funding from the Amsterdam Fund for the Arts.